crypdick/potter-fanfic/README.md

        ->  Index Scan using stories_orig_url_idx on stories_orig b  (cost=0.55..104658.64 rows=613705 width=489)
     (5 rows)

-Adding the index greatly reduces the time to join the tables because it replaces the hashing step with an index scan.
+Adding the stories_orig_url_idx index greatly reduces the time to join the tables (from 46658 to 1.10) because it replaces the hashing step with an index scan.

 ## Fixing the data